• Skip to primary navigation

 • Be Patient: Since you will cook the filling before freezing the pops, you need to keep the mixture smooth.
 To do that, keep the fire on low heat as you continuously stir to ensure that you thicken everything evenly.

 • Adding Sugar: I have a suggested amount of sugar in the recipe card below, but you may want to customize this.
-Add sugar a tablespoon at a time and taste test the mixture until you get a sweet flavor you enjoy.
-When the pops freeze, they will taste the same.
+Add the sugar one tablespoon at a time and taste test the mixture until you get a sweet flavor you enjoy.
+When the pops freeze, they will taste the same as the liquid version.

 • Prepare Your Workspace: Dedicate and ready an area where you can assemble the popsicles while the mixture cools.
 That way, you can work efficiently without making too much of a mess.
 Yes, it can get messy!